ptums/basic-11ty-example/README.md

 * Nothing you don't ask for (doesn't bundle any extra JS)
 * JS all the way down (built and installed using JS)

+## Building with data from an API

+Data Sources => Build Time (pulls data from the source and integrates into the pages) => Then templates,assets, and data from the source and fully created and hosted on the CDN

+1. Use data in the SSG
+2. Request data from an API
+3. Get data in Dev and in our deployments